USMLE Step I

-- All students must complete examination by the end of the third week of June each year.
+- All students must complete examination by the end of March of your second year

-- Students who fail Step 1 must retake the exam by November 30(150 days after initial deadline - 60 day waiting period plus 90 day test window)
+- Students who fail Step 1 must retake the exam within the 90-day test window

-- Second retake - Must be accomplished by June 30 of the subsequent year (one year after initial deadline)
+- Second retake - Must be accomplished by one year after initial Examination

 - All students must pass the examination as a requirement for progression into the senior year.

-First time failure of the examination will result in automatic review of the failing student's academic performance, extenuating circumstances, and step 1 score by the appropriate Associate Dean with a resulting recommendation to the Scholastic Evaluation Committee for action (e.g. removal of the student from junior year clerkships and/or required remediation in a board review course).
+First time failure of the examination will result in an automatic review of the failing student's academic performance, extenuating circumstances, and step 1 score by the appropriate Associate Dean or Assistant Dean with a resulting recommendation to the Student Evaluation Committee for action (e.g. removal of the student from junior year clerkships and/or required remediation in a board review course).

-Remediation of second failure - student will be placed on a leave of absence.
-Repeat examination must be taken based on guidelines above.
-Students will be allowed to audit appropriate first and second year cores and participate in board reviews (if scheduled) in accordance with standard policies.
+Remediation of the second failure - the student will be placed on a leave of absence.
+Repeat examination must be taken based on the guidelines above.
+Students will be allowed to audit appropriate first and second-year blocks and participate in board reviews (if scheduled) in accordance with standard policies.